 We aren’t allowed glass on site anywhere including in the campsite, but you are welcome to bring other drinks.
 We allow people to bring one drink each from the campsite into the main arena over the weekend.
 We have great drink and food options on site all weekend.

 Lost children usually aren’t lost – just having a great time without parents!
 ButeFest is a small friendly site and our stewards will keep an eye out for children leaving unaccompanied.
-However, we do suggest that you get a blank wristband from the ticket desk to put your phone number on so we can contact you and if we find them first, they will usually be found in the Family Tent having a drink and a biscuit.
+However, we do suggest that you get a blank wristband from the ticket desk to put your phone number on so we can contact you and if we find them first, they will usually be found in the welfare tent having a drink and a biscuit.
 If you do misplace a child at any time, let a steward know.